-We are very lucky to have Shannon in Hall County and thankful she spent time with us recently telling us more about her life and love of Hall County.
+We want to thank Seth for spending time with us recently and telling us more about his life and love of Hall County.

-Q: What inspired you or led you to your current career?
+Question: What inspired you or led you to play football over other sports?

 Q: What is your favorite restaurant in Hall County, and what do you love there?

-Q: How long have you lived or worked in Hall County?
+Q: How long have you lived in Hall County?

 Q: If you could travel anywhere in the world right now, where would it be?
 And why?